Hobby Groups

 • There are challenges in sensory processing

-• The child has difficulties of speech production
+• There are difficulties of speech production

-• The child uses alternative communication methods
+• The person uses alternative communication methods

 • Engaging in hobbies has not been succesful in a large group

-• The child’s hobby skills need practicing
+• The person’s hobby skills need practicing

 • Accessible spaces ensure participation in hobbies